During SPRING‘s professionals program, SPRING Academy and Rooms Performance Festival join forces to share knowledge, network, inspiration and fun.

 Mark your calendar!
 The Rooms Performance Festival returns on the last weekend of January 2025.

-Expect vibrant theater, edgy dance, a culinary performance, intimacy, activism, and much more.
-Your day pass grants access to a full day with five performances.
+Expect vibrant theater, edgy dance, a culinary performance, kinetic textiles, intimate activism, and much more.
+Your day pass grants access to a full day with six performances.

 Line-up:

-As a Rooms visitor, you’ll also get an exclusive first preview of the exhibition Vultures and Fireflies.
-Mexican artist Alejandro Galván will start on this project at the end of 2024, which will ultimately become a full-house painting portraying the perspective of Mexico City’s largest slum.
+As a Rooms visitor, you’ll also get an exclusive first preview of the exhibition Vultures & Fireflies, opening this spring.
+At the end of 2024, Mexican artist Alejandro Galván will begin a painted chronicle of Mexico throughout the house Marres, portraying the perspective of Nezahualcóyotl: one of the largest working class suburbs in the Valley of Mexico.

 Date: 25 & 26 January 2025 Location: Marres, Maastricht